ibm-cloud-docs/dns-svcs/custom-resolver.md

 The following limitations exist for the custom resolvers feature:

 * Each VPC can have a maximum of one custom resolver.
-* Each custom resolver can have a maximum of 2 locations, either within the same subnet or in different subnets.
+* Each custom resolver can have a maximum of three locations, either within the same subnet or in different subnets.
 * Each custom resolver can have a maximum of 15 forwarding rules.
 * You cannot delete the subnet used for the custom resolver.
-* For the beta period, you must manually add rules to your security groups to allow traffic from your virtual server instance to the resolver location virtual server instance.
+* You must manually add rules to your security groups to allow traffic from your virtual server instance to the resolver location virtual server instance.